esync-network/docs/docs/merchants/index.md

 If using the Cashier App:
 - Enter the total amount of the purchase.
 Tap "Continue" to generate a QR code.
-- Ask your customer to scan the QR code with their eWallet App.
+- Ask your customer to scan the QR code with their eCredits Wallet App.
 - The customer can review the amount and confirm the transaction.
 - You will receive confirmation of the successful transaction in your Cashier App.
 Both you and your customer will receive eActivity (ACT) rewards for the transaction.
 As a Merchant accepting ECS, you will receive a Transaction Bonus of 50% of the paid transaction fees in (ACT).